Triangle-MX/Triangle-4.0/README.md

 The new concept is more **human**, more **personal**.
 We don´t want to be seen like <i>machines doing websites</i>, but instead we want to be look like <i>humans helping businesses, organizations and other projects to get awesome websites</i>.

 The redesign includes subtle **animations**, wich will help to create a more **human** look.

+## Easter Eggs

+The new version of the site includes several easter eggs:

+- Taxi (13" Macbooks | Other 1440px wide screens): WIP